A topic from the subject of Analysis in Chemistry.

 The determination of chemical bonding can be carried out using a variety of techniques.
 These techniques include:

-* Infrared spectroscopy: This technique uses infrared radiation to determine the structure of molecules.
+• Infrared spectroscopy: This technique uses infrared radiation to determine the structure of molecules, identifying functional groups and bond types.

 Types of Experiments

 The type of experiment used to determine chemical bonding depends on the type of substance being studied.
-For example, X-ray crystallography is used to determine the structure of crystalline materials, while neutron diffraction is used to determine the structure of non-crystalline materials.
+For example, X-ray crystallography is used to determine the structure of crystalline materials, while other techniques are more suitable for non-crystalline materials or molecules in solution.

 Data Analysis